oratual/WslNetworkFixer/README.md

 3. Restart WSL: `wsl --shutdown`
 4. Access your services via `localhost`!

+## ✅ Verified Working Solution

+**This solution has been tested and confirmed working** on Windows 11 with WSL2 v2.5.7.0 (June 2025).

+See [VERIFIED-SOLUTION.md](docs/VERIFIED-SOLUTION.md) for detailed test results.

 ## 🔧 What it does

 This tool configures WSL2 with `networkingMode=mirrored`, which: